Learn college basics and get answers to common Dual Enrollment questions.

 Lastly, make sure to review the El Camino College Academic Calendar to learn important information about the term, including the Last Day to Drop Without Notation on Permanent Record and Last Day to Drop with a 'W' should you need to drop a class.

-The last day to register for a class is the Friday before the class begins.
-If seats in the class become available before this date, then waitlisted students are moved onto the active roster in waitlist order.
-After this date, the only way to enroll in a class is with an Add Code provided by the instructor.
+If seats in the class become available before the last day to register, then waitlisted students are moved onto the active roster in waitlist order.
+After this date, the only way to enroll in a class is with authorization from the instructor to add the class.